Tiefseetauchner/wydsm/README.md

 Feel free to fork and contribute to the project

-# I have a crippling coffee addiction
+# I have a coffee addiction

 And you can help!